gurodriguez/scheduling_app/README.md

 # production mode
 $ npm run start:prod
 ```
-Theh go to http://localhost:3000/api to test the API endpoints
+Then go to http://localhost:3000/api to test the API endpoints

 ## Test